Hazim6163/Secret/readme.md

 ## commit description :
 - validate if the message empty or not inside js
 - add the message node to the messages table after pass it inside db.php file

+## commit description :
+add check chanell messages table function to db.php to:
+- check if the messages table for this chanell is alread exist
+- create messages table for chanell if not exist
+- return the result as int where : 1-> table already exist 2-> new table created 0-> failed to found and create the table

+and fixed the js error when retrive the secret chanell value and username